 The Sugar Loaf Mountain of Rio de Janeiro is in fact two mountains, a lower and a higher one.
 They exist at the end of Urca Bay down in the city.
 The two loafs are accessible by a cable car that first takes you to the first loaf which is 200 m, and then to the second peak that rises 400 m above the Atlantic.

 The name comes from the mountain’s shape that looks like what it’s called.
 In Brazil sugar cane is one of the most common agricultural plants.

-There are bars and cafes on the top so we decided to leave the tour at this point and stay on the top for a while.
+As there are bars and cafes on the top we decided to leave the tour at this point and stay on the Sugar Loaf for a while.

 Even the tanned Brazilians of course need UV protection, depending on your skin type.
 There was a sign that told how strong protection sunbathers belonging to different racial groups need in today’s conditions.

 We sat in the shade and shared a coconut.
 It’s a very hygienic drink, you drink the milk with a straw.

 Drinking coconut milk at a Copacabana cafe

 As 5 km long Copacabana is a huge, long beach and there is a wave-patterned beachfront promenade all the way along it.
 Most hotels are here but our hotel was on the next beach, Ipanema.